 In furtherance of the Purpose, Licensee shall have the right to trim or remove bushes, trees, undergrowth, and other obstructions located in the Drain around the Discharge Points, but only to the extent necessary to exercise Licensee’s rights hereunder, provided, however, Licensee will use reasonable efforts to limit damage to mature trees and other major landscaping in and around the Discharge Points.
 Upon commencement of maintenance, repair, or construction activities associated with the Discharge Points, Licensee will diligently perform the activities until completion thereof.
 Upon completion of the activities, Licensee will diligently restore any damage to the affected areas such that they are substantially returned to their prior condition.

 Licensor’s Responsibilities.
-Licensor shall not impair Licensee’s access to or use of the Discharge Points under this Agreement unless otherwise provided herein.
-Licensor shall notify Licensee at least thirty (30) days in advance of any planned maintenance that could interfere with Licensee’s exercise of the License granted hereunder.
-In the event of an emergency that threatens public health or safety or a storm event, as determined by Licensor in Licensor’s discretion, and upon notice to Licensee, Licensor may require Licensee to temporarily suspend Licensee’s discharge of water at one or more Discharge Points for a period not to exceed forty-eight (48) hours or until such other time as the Parties may mutually agree upon.
+In the event of an emergency or a storm event, as determined by Licensor in Licensor’s discretion, and upon notice to Licensee, Licensor may require Licensee to temporarily suspend Licensee’s discharge of water at one or more Discharge Points .
 When the emergency or storm event subsides, Licensor shall promptly provide notice of the same to Licensee and, upon receipt of such notice, Licensee’s discharges to the Drains at the Discharge Points under this Agreement may immediately resume.

 Amendments to Exhibits.